Who a Fractional Head of Logistics Is For

 This Is Not A Good Fit If

-Fractional logistics leadership is not a fit for organizations that:
+A Fractional Head of Logistics is not a fit for organizations that:

 Already have a staffed logistics organization with a Manager or Director in place